Jeunese/jeunese.github.io/docs/guidelines.md

 - Use short and simple, everyday words, such as "help" instead of "assistance".
 - Remove excess words that don't add meaning to the sentence, for example:"Remove each ~~individual~~ item from the list.”
 - Replace wordy phrases with single words where possible, for example: "due to the fact that" can be replaced with "because".
-- Use as few words as possible to portray meaning, for example: *"You'll be asked to change your password ~~at some point~~ before your next sign in."*
+- Use as few words as possible to portray meaning, for example: *"You'll be asked to change your password ~~at some point~~ before you next sign in."*

 ### Write purposeful content